bsl546/energym/README.md

 # General

-We introduce Energym, a calibrated open source building simulation library designed for the control community to test climate control and energy mangement strategies on buildings in a systematic and reproducible way.
-Energym includes a number of building models that are calibrated on site data and defines standard metrics, quantifying the objective to be reached and allowing a stadardized comparison between different controllers and publications.
+Energym is a calibrated open source building simulation library designed for the control community to test climate control and energy management strategies on buildings in a systematic and reproducible way.
+Energym includes a number of building models that are calibrated on site data and defines standard metrics, quantifying the objective to be reached and allowing a standardized comparison between different controllers and publications.

 The  library offers an intuitive interface to a variety of building models, similar to the one popularized by the [Gym library](https://gym.openai.com/) used in the robotic control community.
 Energym relies on the [functional mockup interface (FMI)](https://fmi-standard.org/) standard in order to support models generated in multiple modelling languages easily.
 It currently includes seven models developed in [Modelica](https://www.modelica.org/) and [EnergyPlus](https://energyplus.net/)  as well as specific classes for simulating weather forecasts and appliances consumption figures.